oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 		* `syntax_format` - Specifies whether the connection string is using the long (`LONG`), Easy Connect (`EZCONNECT`), or Easy Connect Plus (`EZCONNECTPLUS`) format.
 Autonomous Databases on shared Exadata infrastructure always use the long format.
 		* `tls_authentication` - Specifies whether the TLS handshake is using one-way (`SERVER`) or mutual (`MUTUAL`) authentication.
 		* `value` - Connection string value.
 * `connection_urls` - The URLs for accessing Oracle Application Express (APEX) and SQL Developer Web with a browser from a Compute instance within your VCN or that has a direct connection to your VCN.
 Note that these URLs are provided by the console only for databases on [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
 Example: `{"sqlDevWebUrl": "https://<hostname>/ords...", "apexUrl", "https://<hostname>/ords..."}`
     * `apex_url` - Oracle Application Express (APEX) URL.
     * `database_transforms_url` - The URL of the Database Transforms for the Autonomous Database.
     * `graph_studio_url` - The URL of the Graph Studio for the Autonomous Database.
-	* `machine_learning_notebook_url` - The URL of the Oracle Machine Learning (OML) Notebook for the Autonomous Database.
     * `machine_learning_user_management_url` - Oracle Machine Learning user management URL.
     * `mongo_db_url` - The URL of the MongoDB API for the Autonomous Database.
     * `ords_url` - The Oracle REST Data Services (ORDS) URL of the Web Access for the Autonomous Database.
     * `sql_dev_web_url` - Oracle SQL Developer Web URL.
 * `cpu_core_count` - The number of OCPU cores to be made available to the database.
 When the ECPU is selected, the value for cpuCoreCount is 0.
 For Autonomous Databases on dedicated Exadata infrastructure, the maximum number of cores is determined by the infrastructure shape.
 See [Characteristics of Infrastructure Shapes](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-database&id=ATPFG-GUID-B0F033C1-CC5A-42F0-B2E7-3CECFEDA1FD1) for shape details.

   **Note:** This parameter cannot be used with the `ocpuCount` parameter.